-The GAMEP is currently in the development of an updated training for New LEA staff (full time, part time, short-term tutors).
-Newly hired staff is required to review a training module of the MEP Overview for New Staff and Contracted Personnel located on the MEP website.
+- The GAMEP is currently in the development of an updated an online training for New LEA staff (full time, part time, short-term tutors).
+Newly hired staff are required to meet with a regional MEP staff or designee to briefly review the MEP Overview for New Staff and Contracted Personnel.
 This provides a general overview of the MEP in Georgia.
-A verification document will be provided at the end of the online training module and LEA staff will

-- complete it and send a copy to the LEA and regional office for filing.
-This training module must be viewed within three days of a new employee starting in the LEA. - Within ten days of employment, the state MEP staff will meet in person or via a Webinar with the new full time or part time staff, for an in-depth overview of their new role in the MEP.
-This training typically lasts no more than 3 hours.
+This virtual training must be viewed within three days of a new employee starting in the LEA. - Within ten days of employment, the state MEP staff will meet via webinar with the new full time or part time staff, for an in-depth overview of their new role in the MEP.
+This training typically lasts around 3 hours.
 (Short-term tutors do not attend this meeting.) - Within 30 days of employment, new LEA MEP staff will attend a two-day identification and recruitment and data management training (1.5 days of classroom instruction and 1⁄2 day of field base ID&R practice) led by the staff at the regional office.

 Mandatory meetings for direct funded MEP staff and ABAC Consortium staff.
+IDR/PD/DATA trainings will be delivered via online by the GAMEP staff.